How much water to drink per day

 Track your consumption for a few days

 Use a marked bottle or count your glasses for 3-4 days.
-Most people find they drink 30-50% less than needed.
-Once you see the numbers, making adjustments becomes concrete and motivating.
+Most people find they drink 30-50% less than necessary.
+Once you see the numbers, adjusting becomes concrete and motivating.

 5